Dr. Steve's Guidelines For Going Off Xanax

 You should carefully weigh the decision to go off Xanax with medical counsel.
 Is this a good time to go off it?
 Is this a stressful time?
 If so, you should wait until a calmer time.

 If you live in the United Kingdom or continental Europe, one of the complementary treatments you could consider would be to try non medicinal alternatives like the bCalm device https://bcalm.co , a safe medical device that helps sufferers overcome trapped sensations, anxiety and panic attacks.
 The bCalm device is MHRA approved for the UK.
-This device is not yet approved by the FDA for marketing in the USA.
+This device is now also available in the USA https://bcalm.us

 Are you being pressured into going off Xanax prematurely by well-meaning, but uninformed family or friends who value more your 'being off medicine' than they do the relief of your suffering with panic attacks and disabling, miserable avoidance behavior.
 Panic disorder is not a trivial thing.
 It, untreated, is associated with the highest suicide attempt rate of all medical disorders.
 It, untreated, also has a very small higher mortality risk from cardiovascular cause than non-panic disorder persons.
 The general principles we have discussed with Xanax also holds true for other high potency benzodiazepines like lorazepam (Ativan) and clonazepam (Klonopin).
 The dosages however are all different and the milligram reductions do not apply to these other medicants.